Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Introduction

 The outline of this manuscript is as follows.
-In section \ref{sec:nota_and_assum} we introduce the notation and functional framework we shall work with and briefly review basic results for semilinear elliptic PDEs.
-In section \ref{sec:tracking_ocp} we analyze a weak version of the optimal control problem \eqref{def:cost_func}--\eqref{def:box_constraints}; we show existence of solutions and obtain first and second order optimality conditions.
-In section \ref{sec:fem} we present a finite element discretization of \eqref{def:cost_func}--\eqref{def:box_constraints} and review some results related to the discretization of the state and adjoint equations.
-In section \ref{sec:error_estimates} we derive a nearly-optimal estimate for the error approximation of the control variable.
-We conclude in section \ref{sec:num_ex} by presenting a numerical example that confirms our theoretical results.
+We set notation and introduce the functional framework we shall work with in section \ref{sec:nota_and_assum}.
+In section \ref{sec:tracking_ocp}, we analyze a weak version of the optimal control problem \eqref{def:cost_func}--\eqref{def:box_constraints}.
+In particular, we show existence of solutions and obtain first and second order optimality conditions.
+Section \ref{sec:fem} presents two finite element discretizations for \eqref{def:cost_func}--\eqref{def:box_constraints} and review some results related to the discretization of the state and adjoint equations.
+The convergence of discretizations is provided in section \ref{sec:conver_of_disc}.
+In section \ref{sec:error_estimates}, we derive estimates for the error approximation of an optimal control variable.
+We conclude in section \ref{sec:num_ex} by providing a numerical example that illustrates the theory.